 Some people who have had their gallbladders removed -- a procedure known as a cholecystectomy -- find themselves dealing with ongoing digestive problems.
+Typically, these symptoms include pain or the urgent need to run to the bathroom after eating.
 These chronic difficulties often lead a person to wonder if the gallbladder removal caused them to develop IBS.
-This overview of ongoing digestive problems following gallbladder removal may help you find a better understanding as to what is happening with your body since your cholecystectomy.
+Here you will find out why that might be happening and what you can do about it.

 One of the reasons why gallbladder removal is typically the recommended treatment for gallbladder problems is that it is safe to live without a gallbladder.
 Your gallbladder's main job is to store bile (a substance needed for the digestion of fats), and to secrete bile into your small intestine in response to the ingestion of foods containing fat.
 Without your gallbladder, your liver continues to produce bile, but instead of it being sent to the gallbladder for storage, the bile is sent into your "common bile duct" and then makes its way into your small intestine.

-For most people, this new system works fine.
-However, approximately 20% of people who have had their gallbladders removed will experience problems with diarrhea, a condition known as postcholecystectomy diarrhea.
+For most people, the body adapts to the loss of the gallbladder.
+However, approximately 20% of people who have had their gallbladders removed will experience recurrent problems with diarrhea, a condition known as postcholecystectomy diarrhea.
 This problem has been attributed to the fact that without the gallbladder, there is nothing to regulate the amount of bile that passes into the small intestine.
 This higher amount of bile can create stools that are watery and more frequent.
 Luckily, for most of these individuals, this problem will resolve itself slowly over time.
 However, a small percentage of people may continue to experience diarrhea on an ongoing basis.

 If you are experiencing ongoing upper abdominal pain following gallbladder removal, you may want to speak with your doctor about a possible problem with your sphincter of Oddi.
 The "sphincter of Oddi" (SO) is a valve found within the small intestine that regulates the flow of bile and pancreatic juices.
-A very small number of people may experience "sphincter of Oddi dysfunction," a functional gastrointestinal disorder (FGD).
-In SO dysfunction, the sphincter does not relax as it should, preventing the bile and pancreatic juices from entering the small intestine.
-The Rome III criteria for SO dysfunction describe its symptoms as "episodes of moderate to severe steady pain" located in the central and upper right regions of the abdomen that lasts for at least 30 minutes.
+A very small number of people may experience "sphincter of Oddi dysfunction" (SOD), a functional gastrointestinal disorder (FGD).
+In SOD, the sphincter does not relax as it should, preventing the bile and pancreatic juices from entering the small intestine.
+The Rome III criteria for SOD describe its symptoms as "episodes of moderate to severe steady pain" located in the central and upper right regions of the abdomen that lasts for at least 30 minutes.
 This type of pain generally occurs a short time after eating.
 Some people report nausea and vomiting.
-The pain symptoms of SO dysfunction are thought to be the result of the excess accumulation of the juices in the ducts.
+The pain symptoms of SOD are thought to be the result of the excess accumulation of the juices in the ducts.

-SO dysfunction is most often seen in postcholecystectomy patients or in those who suffer from pancreatitis.
-Although up to 20% of postcholescystectomy patients will report ongoing upper abdomen pain, only a small percentage will actually suffer from SO dysfunction.
-SO dysfunction can be treated with medication or a procedure known as endoscopic retrograde cholangiopancreatography (ERCP).
+SOD is most often seen in postcholecystectomy patients or in those who suffer from pancreatitis.
+Although up to 20% of postcholescystectomy patients will report ongoing upper abdomen pain, only a small percentage will actually suffer from SOD.
+SOD can be treated with medication or a procedure known as endoscopic retrograde cholangiopancreatography (ERCP).

 IBS Following Gallbladder Removal